sciserver/opensciserver/docs/sciquery/sciquery.rst

 1) Register new ``RDBComputeDomains`` and their ``DatabaseContexts``.
 After receiving an http request, this API will send it to the JOBM API for the registration, and will as well store them in the :ref:`sciquery_database`.

 2) Register ``MyDB`` database on SciQuery.
-Although currently all ``MyDBs`` are physically create in CasJobs, this API hs an endpoint for registering this kind of databases in ScIQuery (and RACM).
+Although currently all ``MyDBs`` are physically created by CasJobs, this API has an endpoint for registering these kind of databases in SciQuery (and RACM).

 3) Discover the ``RDBComputeDomains`` and  ``DatabaseContexts`` available for each user, as well as more fine grained metadata associated to resources within ``DatabaseContexts``.
    This metadata includes tables, views and columns names and types, functions or procedures and associated parameters, and indexes or constraints.